Aircraft under bridge: AI says plane sold earlier

-New Delhi, Oct 4 (IANS) A social media clip showing an aircraft in Air India colours getting stuck under a foot-over-bridge was sold by the airline and was being transported by its new owner.
+New Delhi: A social media clip showing an aircraft in Air India colours getting stuck under a foot-over-bridge was sold by the airline and was being transported by its new owner.

 According to an airline official, older aircraft are generally sold-off to scrap dealers who salvage metals out of the hull.